-“And Ciaran and Lady Ailis have kept that secret.”
-Tearlach laughed, without amusement.
-“How did you escape.”
+“And Ciaran and Lady Ailis kept that secret.”
+Tearlach laughed without amusement.
+“How did you escape?”

 “Stupid luck.”
 She, unbidden, glanced at her arm.
 “The soldiers caught us.
 P—the traitor b . . . behead . . . killed Endre.
 Neola and I ran, but the soldier with a mace . . .
 She died.
-And the soldier with a sword slashed at me, but one of his mounted buddies nearly ran him over.
-I didn’t know where that horse had come from, but I knew I had to get away while it caused problems.
+And the soldier with a sword slashed at me, but one of his mounted buddies almost ran him over.
+I knew I had to get away while it caused problems.
 I ran through the brush during the confusion and escaped.
 I don’t know why they didn’t chase me.
 I don’t know why I survived.
 I should have died in the woods, just like Neola and Endre.
 I don’t even remember how I got to Havenknoll.”

 “Why did you leave?
 Lady Ailis would have—”

 “The soldiers were already there, trying to kick in the front door.
-They were raiding every mansion in the vicinity, checking to see if survivors fled to them, and she’d been warned by a neighbor because of her friendship with my mother.
+They were raiding every mansion in the vicinity, checking to see if survivors fled to them, and a neighbor had already warned her because of her friendship with my mother.
 They thought Havenknoll would be a target, and they were right.
-A servant had died the day before, and they had already bought the casket for him.
+A servant had died the day before, and they had put him in a coffin in the back drawing room.
 Lady Ailis stuffed me inside, made up a story about disease, and the soldiers didn’t want to look.”

 “She hid you in a coffin?”

 Lapis closed her eyes.
-The soldiers had broken so many things.
+The soldiers broke so many things.
 Wood cracked, ceramic shattered, metal squealed.
-Every crash startled her, and she had to shove her dress in her mouth to keep from making much noise.
-She lay inside the dark wood, on top of a blanketed corpse, dreading discovery, shedding enough tears her hair became sodden.
-“I told Lady Ailis they had killed Neola, they had killed Endre.
-I didn’t know where else to go, I just wanted to get away from the soldiers . . .
+Every crash startled her, and she shoved her dress into her mouth to keep from making much noise.
+She lay inside the dark interior, on top of a blanketed corpse, dreading discovery, shedding enough tears her hair became sodden.
+“I told Lady Ailis they killed Neola and Endre.
+I didn’t know where else to go, I just wanted to get away from them . . .
 She was so distraught.
 I don’t think she was really thinking at that point, and when the soldiers tried to break down the front door . . .
-The servants carted me outside while the soldiers tore the place apart.
+The servants carted me outside while they tore the place apart.
 They let me out and told me Lady Ailis said to run to Coriy.”
 She swallowed hard.

 “There’s a rebel House in Coriy.
 You should have gone there.”

-“I didn’t know where the rebel house was.
+“I didn’t know where the House was.
 Asking around about rebels isn’t the smartest idea, even in Coriy.
-And the traitor had just killed my brother right in front of me.
-I didn’t want to be handed over to him by some well-meaning idiot who would never believe he was involved.
+And the traitor had just slew my brother right in front of me.
+I didn’t want to be handed over to him by some well-meaning idiot who would never believe my story.
 He would have killed me, and I knew it.
 He never would have left loose ends alive that would finger him.
-Besides, no rebel even bothered to try to see if anyone survived.
+Besides, no rebel even bothered to see if anyone survived.
 I may have been twelve, but I understood what that meant.”
-She could not keep the hate from her voice.
+Hate infused her voice.

 Tearlach frowned and stared at her.
 “What do you mean?”

-“No one came,” she told him, the thick sense of betray clogging her throat, as it always did.
-She had been twelve.
-She had not understood the depths of community fear and the enraged throne that prompted it.
+“No one came,” she told him, the thick sense of betrayal clogging her throat, as it always did.
+As a confused and terrified twelve-year-old, she initially had not understood the depths of community fear and the enraged throne that prompted it.
 She had not understood her life was simply another sacrifice the rebels made to keep their secrets safe.

-She had expected to encounter survivors or concerned neighbors and had searched the berry bushes, the stream, the meadow, toured the places her family marked as special, but she found no one there.
+She stupidly assumed she would encounter survivors or concerned neighbors and searched the berry bushes, the stream, the meadow, toured the places her family marked as special, but she found no one there.
 She decided to stay in the small stand of trees near the horse paddock, climbing up into the branches and hiding behind the myriad of green leaves.
-She had waited expectantly, knowing that if a kindly neighbor did not put her up, her brother would arrive and take her away with him.
+She waited expectantly, knowing that if a kindly neighbor did not put her up, her brother would arrive and take her away with him.

-She waited in the trees for three days, fighting the nausea the acrid scent of burnt wood and stone and rotting bodies produced, only scurrying to the ground at night so she could scrounge for food and water.
-Not a single person she recognized had appeared at Nicodem while she remained there.
-Her father had friends, her mother had friends, but not one visited the ashy remains of the mansion, not one bowed their head over the coffins laid out in neat rows, bearing the bodies of her family, the servants.
+She remained in the trees for three days, fighting the nausea the acrid scent of burnt wood and stone and rotting bodies produced, only scurrying to the ground at night so she could scrounge for food and water.
+Not a single person she recognized appeared at Nicodem while she waited.
+Her father had friends, her mother had friends, but not one visited the ashy remains of the mansion, not one bowed their head over the coffins laid out in neat rows, bearing the bodies of her family, the servants, her best friend.
 No stuffy nobles from nearby estates paid their respects.
-No townspeople arrived to collect the bodies of their loved ones.
+No townspeople arrived to collect their deceased loved ones.
 No one nosed about, curious, wondering . . .

-She had cried, so many tears, until her cheeks and mouth felt gaunt and her eyes swelled shut.
+She cried so many tears, until her cheeks and mouth felt gaunt and her eyes swelled shut.
 She cried for her family, for her parents’ love, for her siblings’ annoying but adoring teasing, she cried for Endre’s cheeky smile and her best friend’s soft hugs.
-She cried for Lady Thyra and Stefan, the adoring mother and brother, she cried for Anthea and her lover, who would never know a sweet kiss again.
+She cried for Lady Thyra and her husband and Stefan, the adoring parents and brother, she cried for Anthea and her lover, who would never know a sweet kiss again.
 She cried for Teague and the dogs he loved, she cried for Calanthe and her books.
 She cried for her mother’s gentle understanding and her father’s ringing laugh.
-She cried for stupid duckberry pie because she had been so, so hungry, and the only wild things she knew to eat were berries and the oddly sharp tubers that grew at the bases of large, bent-limbed trees.
+She cried for stupid duckberry pie because she had been so, so hungry, and the only wild things she knew to eat were berries and the sharp tubers that grew at the bases of large, bent-limbed trees.

 She cried, because she did not understand why her brother had not returned to Nicodem to rescue her.

-She had desperately thought Faelan would attend the funeral.
-She had desperately waited, wondering why all the attendees had brown and maroon uniforms; she did not recall her parents ever wearing such things to a funeral.
+She desperately thought Faelan would attend the funeral.
+She desperately waited, wondering why all the attendees wore brown and maroon uniforms; she did not recall her parents ever wearing such things to a funeral.
 They normally donned dark red, the color of dried blood, and floppy hats.

 And she desperately waited some more.

-Night had fallen, and the gravediggers continued to throw dirt on the coffins.
-She remembered the dull slice of shovel into dirt, and the rattle of clumps landing on top of wooden lids.
+Night fell, and the gravediggers continued to throw dirt on the coffins.
+She remembered the dull slice of shovel into soil, and the rattle of clumps landing on top of wooden lids.
 Over and over, while the three small but bright yellow lamps lit the work.
-She had shivered in the cold night breezes, her stomach growling, her throat dry enough she had to fight not to cough, and waited for her brother, her fingers digging into the tree bark hard enough to draw blood.
+She shivered in the cold night breezes, her stomach growling, her throat dry enough she fought not to cough, and waited for her brother, her fingers digging into the tree bark hard enough to draw blood.

 “I was stupid enough I thought Faelan would show up.”
 She choked.
 “I thought he’d be my shining knight and save me from everything that had happened.
 But he didn’t.
 No one did.
-And I realized if I was going to survive, it was going to be on my own.
+And I realized I had to survive on my own.
 No one was going to help.
 I had the dress on my back.
 I had slippers.
 And that was it.
-When I realized that, I was so afraid, I couldn’t even remember how to get to Coriy.
-All I could remember was the stories that Faelan would tell about wolves and monsters in the forest, and I had no way to protect myself against them.”
+I was so afraid, I couldn’t even remember how to get to Coriy.
+I kept repeating the stories that Faelan would tell about wolves and monsters in the forest, and I had no way to protect myself against them.”
 She laughed, a sharp, dark, bitter sound.
 “And I was supposed to survive all those dangers and make it to the city on foot, alone?
-I was supposed to somehow find the rebel House, even though I didn’t know where it was, and somehow convince the people there I was Alaric’s daughter—and hope they didn’t immediately hand me over to the traitor and Kale?”
+I was supposed to somehow find the rebel House, even though I didn’t know where it was, and somehow convince the people there I was Alaric’s daughter—and hope they didn’t hand me over to the traitor and Kale?”

 “If Faelan had known, he would have found you,” Tearlach said, with the firmness of a man desperately wanting his idol to not be evil.
 “Your uncle had guards on him day and night, to prevent him from leaving.
 He tried, Lapis.
-He was desperate.
-But Ulrik thought he’d kill himself, once he realized no one had survived.”
+He was frantic.
+But Ulrik thought he’d kill himself once he realized no one survived.”

-“He has scars on his wrists and ankles, you know.
-From the rope they tied him up with.
-He didn’t manage to wriggle out of them, but he tried.
+“He has scars on his wrists and ankles.
+They’re from the rope they tied him up with.
+He didn’t wriggle out of them, but he tried.
 He asked Patch to help him train, so if it happened again, he could.”

 “It wouldn’t have mattered,” she told him, her mind fuzzing.
-Initially, she could not believe Faelan, her beloved older brother, had abandoned her.
-She had clung to her denial as a shipwrecked woman clung to a floating piece of timber.
-The long years between had changed her mind, and she bitterly accepted the fact that he had not adored her in the same way she had adored him.
+Initially, she refused to believe Faelan, her beloved older brother, had abandoned her.
+She clung to her denial as a shipwrecked woman clutched to a floating piece of timber.
+The long years between changed her mind, and she bitterly accepted the fact that he had not adored her in the same way she adored him.
 Now, Tearlach said her first inclination proved true.
-How hard had he fought, that her uncle felt justified in tying him up?
+How hard had he fought, that her uncle justified tying him up?
 How hard had he fought, that he tore through his flesh and bled, to the point he had scars?